sachinkaushik/edge-ai-libraries/microservices/scene-understanding-service/README.md

 # Scene Understanding Service Microservice

-This repository provides a FastAPI-based microservice for multi-scene behavioral analysis and suspicious activity detection.
-It subscribes to [SceneScape](https://github.com/open-edge-platform/scenescape) MQTT topics to track people across configured scenes and zones, applies a declarative rule engine to detect suspicious patterns (loitering, checkout bypass, concealment, restricted-zone violations), and routes the resulting alerts to a downstream alert service.
+This repository provides a generic, FastAPI-based microservice for multi-scene behavioral analysis.
+It subscribes to [SceneScape](https://github.com/open-edge-platform/scenescape) MQTT topics to consume scene events and track objects across configured scenes and zones, applies a declarative rule engine to interpret those events, and routes the resulting alerts to a downstream alert service.
+Because all behavior is defined through configuration rather than code, the service is not tied to any single use case: detecting suspicious activity (loitering, checkout bypass, concealment, restricted-zone violations) is just one example of what it can do, and the same engine can power other scene-understanding scenarios.
 It is driven entirely by two YAML config files, so it can be dropped into any SceneScape deployment without code changes.

 Below, you'll find links to detailed documentation to help you get started, configure, and deploy the microservice.